-Any accident involving a University-Section 2 owned vehicle must be reported to the Department of Public Safety.
+Section 2 Any accident involving a Universityowned vehicle must be reported to the Department of Public Safety.
 A report must be filed with the Bourbonnais Police Department as well.

 ARTICLEX Abandoned or Disabled Vehicles

 No major vehicle repairs are allowed Section 1 on the University campus without securing written permission from the Director of Public Safety.
 Inoperable vehicles parked on campus are subject to towing at owner's expense.